 To start eating healthy with a budget, you need a plan, and that is the focus of this article, sharing some of the tips that we use in our family to help you keep more dollars in your pocket and still eat healthy food.

-It’s hard to go to the store and try to figure out what to eat, been there done that, you need to have a plan beforehand.
+It’s hard to go to the store and try to figure out what to eat.
+I’ve been there and done that.
+You need to have a plan beforehand.
 A plan of action is a must, in my opinion.
 Yes, planning can be time-consuming and tedious, but it’s so worth it.
 You can spend less time in the grocery store and come out with healthy options and more money in your pocket.

 Planning meals is time-consuming and challenging, just ask my wife.
 She is the master at planning healthy, low-cost meals.
 Each week she puts together a schedule with a meal for dinner each night.
 Then when she buys groceries, she knows exactly what to buy and has a plan of attack.